Why Study Clinical Laboratory Science at SHP?

 Doctor of Clinical Laboratory Science students complete a one-year advanced clinical practice residency at an affiliate clinical site.
 The clinical practice residency learning environment is supplemented by weekly virtual advisement sessions.
 Our program instills an appreciation for advanced clinical practice and research.
 Students complete a practice-based outcomes research project.

-We work with students to try and identify a site in their geographical area that is amenable to collaborate as an affiliate with Rutgers to provide the DCLS clinical practice residency experience and curriculum activities.
+We work with students to try and identify a site in their geographical area that is amenable to collaborate as an affiliate with Rutgers to provide the DCLS clinical practice residency experience.
 A formal affiliation agreement with the site must be established.

 DCLS Clinical Education Affiliates